-Focus Areas Project Name Project Cost Proposed FFY 2014 UPWP Budget Project Description FFY 2014 UPWP Staff Evaluation Link Land Use and Transportation Work with Limited Financial Resources Use a Management and Operations Approach Protect Air Quality and Environment Preserve and Maintain the Transportation System Increase Transit and Healthy-Transportation Mode Share Encourage Sustainable Communities and Livability Advance Mobility, Access, and Congestion Reduction Improve System Reliability Increase Transportation Safety and Security Support Economic Vitality Consider Transportation Equity and Accessibility Support MetroFuture Goals Support Goals of PMT, youMove/weMove, GreenDOT, and MA Mode Shift Enhance Technical Capacity, Knowledge, and Insights Support Performance- Based Planning Comments TRANS PORTATIO ON EQUIT Y AND AC CESSIBIL ITY PROJEC TS Household Survey- Based Comparisons between Income and Racial Groups \$35,000 50 The 2011 Massachusetts Household Travel Survey obtained travel information from households on a subkerdobasii.
-Every minute in selection reported all trips, methods of travel, and the type of activity at each location visited from the beginning to the end of that day.
-The survey method was designed to house representative neurols by income and race.
-In keeping with the MPO's Transportation Equity vision of conducting analyses of low-to- word analyse household survey of the income word analyse household survey date (including) variables such as trip length, number of trips, types of trips, and modes used) for thou-nome aud minority households and compare them with data from nominodity and high-in-come households of determine what the differences are.
-This analysis would include and fract to dentify the locations of (including these based on income and minority status) and my fail outside of known clusters.
-Data from sources day, an ecosastry.
-The data used LRTP Needs Assessment Issues to identify specific recommendations and needed improvements.
-High ¥ ~ ~ ✓ ¥ ~ ~ This project could be incorporated into the origoing MPO Transportation Equity Program.
-The components of the "Environmental Justice Households Locations Analysis" project proposal, which is no longer listed project proposal, which is no longer listed to be been incorporated into this study.
-Wayfinding Tools for the Visually Impaired Not Estimated N/A This study would examine the steps involved and possible costs of implementing markers that, through interaction with technology, would provide weighting information through potable digital devices, such as ematphones.
-This would be especially useful for the visually impaired.
-Bar codes or other types of markers could be scamed by smartphones, bar code scannes, or other tools to provide users with information about ther location and the nearby community landmarks and sarvices.
+Focus Areas Project Name Project Cost Proposed FFY 2014 UPWP Budget Project Description FFY 2014 UPWP Staff Evaluation Link Land Use and Transportation Work with Limited Financial Resources Use a Manadament Use a management and Operations Approach Protect Air Quality and Environment Preserve and Maintain the Transportation System Increase Transit and Healthy-Transportation Mode Share Encourage Sustainable Communities and Livability Advance Mobility, Access, and Congestion Reduction Improve System Reliability Increase Transportation Safety and Security Support Economic Vitality Consider Transportation Equity and Accessibility Support MetroFuture Goals Support Goals of PMT, youMove/weMove, GreenDOT, and MA Mode Shift Enhance Technical Capacity, Knowledge, and Insights Support Performance- Based Planning Comments TRANSPO ORTATIO ON EQUIT Y AND AC CESSIBIL ITY PROJEC стя Household Survey- Based Comparisons between Income and Racial Groups \$35.000 50 The 2011 Massachusetts Household Travel Survey obtained travel information from households on a statework basis.
+Every member in selected reported all trips, methods of travel, and the type of activity at each location visited from the beginning to the end of that day.
+The survey method was designed to have representative results by income and race.
+In keeping with the MPO's Transportation E guity vision of conducting analyses of low-income and race.
+In the other the travel and the type of would analyse household survey data (including variables such as trip length, number of trips, types of trips, and modes used) for low-income and minority households and compare them with data from norminoty and higher-income households to determine what the differences are.
+This analysis would include an effort to detrify the locations of hyperbalance and the tother the households used tataus) and my fail outside of known clusters.
+Data from sources other than the household survey may also be advace to higher survey.
+The data used in this study will be analyzed in conjunction with the LRTP Need Assessment issues to identify specific recommendations and needed improvements.
+High ~ ~ ~ ~ ~ ~ ~ This project could be incorporated into the ongoing MPO Transportation Equity Program.
+The components of the "Environmental Justice Households Locations Analysis" project proposal, which is no longer listed and project proposal, which is no longer listed incorporated into this study.
+Wayfinding Tools for the Visually Impaired Not Estimated N/A This study would examine the steps involved and possible costs of implementing markers that, through interaction with technology, would provide wayfinding information through portable digital devices, such as smartphones.
+This would be especially useful for the visually impland.
+Bar codes or other types of markers could be scanned by smartphones, bar code scanners, or other tools to provide uses with information about their location and the nearby community landmarks and services.
 Not evaluated This project proposal was received after the development of the UPWP Committee recommendation to the MPO on new discrete studies for the FFY 2014 UPWP.
-LAN D USE, EN VIRONM ENT AND I ECONOM PROJECTS ; Comparing Auto Usage and Land Use Characteristics \$32,500 \$0 This proposed study would use statistical and other analysis techniques to evaluate differences in auto trips between dense or muscifications of communities and other areas.
-In doing so, staff would examine the assumption that Increasing density or the mix of fland uses reduces whickland trives which you due to the describution thread which the assumption that increasing thread which the assumption that increases the second that the assumption that increases thread which the assumption that increases thread which the assumption that are the second thread which the second second thread which the second thread the second the second thread the second thread Low ~ ~ √ ~ ~
+LAND U USE, EN VIRONM ENT AND ECONOM PROJECT S Comparing Auto Usage and Land Use Characteristics 9 \$32,500 \$0 This proposed study would use statistical and other analysis techniques to evaluate differences in auto trips between dense or mixed-use communities and other areas.
+In doing so, staff would examine the assumption that increasing density or the mix of land uses reduces whicular throuseful diff Transportation Survey data and other land use data.
+Low ~ ~ 1 ~